Graham Barham: 2022–2023: Early career and North of Hell

-2024–present: Oil Money and Whiskey Rain
+2024–2025: Oil Money and Whiskey Rain

-In early 2024, Barham announced he was signing with Sony Music Nashville and Disruptor Records, simultaneously releasing his debut song for the label, "Lights On Nobody's Home".
-Barham opened for Adam Doleac on select dates of his Wrong Side of a Sunrise 2024 Tour.
+In early 2024, Barham announced he was signing with Sony Music Nashville and Disruptor Records, simultaneously releasing his debut song for the label, "Lights On Nobody's Home"..
 Barham wrote and provided backup vocals on "Devil You Know", the breakout hit for Tyler Braden, released in February 2024.

 On June 7, 2024, Barham released "Whiskey Whiskey" to streaming services.
 The song was a streaming hit, garnering over 28 million streams as of September 16, 2025.
 Around this time, Barham started leaning heavily into promoting his music via social media.
 In February 2025, Barham released "Oil Money", as the title track to his EP of the same title.
 The song went viral on social media for kick-starting a genre Barham dubbed as "club country".
 The song, based on Taylor Sheridan's series Landman, gained half a million streams on Spotify in its first 24 hours, and the EP reached No. 1 on the Country iTunes chart.
 "Oil Money" would become Barham's debut entry to the Billboard Hot Country Songs chart, peaking at number 40 on the chart.

 On March 28, 2025, Barham released "Camo" alongside a music video which was used in promotional content.
 In May 2025, Barham followed with "WTH Just Happened?", a classic country sounding track at first, but abruptly transitioning into an intense trap chorus.
 In May 2025, Blake Shelton released his thirteenth studio album For Recreational Use Only, containing the album's second official radio single, "Stay Country or Die Tryin'" which was co-written by Barham.
 On June 20, 2025, Barham released "Easy on Me", after being heavily teased.
 Similar to Sydney Thomas being featured in the "Oil Money" teasers, Sydney Smith was featured in the "Easy on Me" teasers.
 In early July 2025, Barham started teasing more songs from the EP, including his next single "Bad Night (Karma)", which was released on July 25.
 Throughout August 2025, Barham started teasing more songs from his upcoming EP, including "Whiskey Rain", "Break Out the Bottle", "Everybody Dies in Hollywood", and "Speaking My Mind".
-It was announced that Tyler Hubbard, former half of country duo Florida Georgia Line, was to be featured on "Whiskey Rain", the title track for Barham's upcoming third extended play of the same name and Hubbard's first country collab since Florida Georgia Line.
+It was announced that Tyler Hubbard, half of country duo Florida Georgia Line, was to be featured on "Whiskey Rain", the title track for Barham's upcoming third extended play of the same name and Hubbard's first country collab since Florida Georgia Line.
 Hubbard marks just the second feature on any of Barham's songs.
 Whiskey Rain was released on September 5, 2025.
 The EP contained all the previously released and teased songs, excluding "Speaking My Mind", which didn't make the EP cut.
 In September 2025, Barham embarked on his debut headlining tour, the Oil Money Tour.

 In October 2025, Barham began teasing an upcoming song, "Buckshot", on his social media.
 Barham also teased another upcoming song "Dixie Chicks", before releasing "Buckshot" on November 7, 2025.